 Priorities in corporate strategies vary but there’s an obvious pattern to be recognized.
-Successful companies use creative initiatives to stay ahead of competition.
+Successful companies use creative initiatives to stay ahead of the competition.
 Joint ventures and acquisitions are no longer the leading go-to approaches.
 Innovation labs, intrapreneurship programs and online hackathons are winning over the hearts of organizations and innovative individuals alike.

-In today’s competitive, ever growing industry one thing is clear: “A dash of innovation and a pinch of collaboration can do wonders in every recipe for long term survival.”
+In today’s competitive, ever-growing industry one thing is clear: “A dash of innovation and a pinch of collaboration can do wonders in every recipe for long-term survival.”

 Here are 5 different ways to garnish that recipe.

-Before diving into modern innovation methods, lets flip through the older cookbooks.
+Before diving into modern innovation methods, let’s flip through the older cookbooks.
 Acquisitions and joint ventures are timeless solutions that shouldn’t be forgotten.
-The effort required however, should also not be undermined.
+The effort required, however, should also not be undermined.

 Companies shopping for the next big thing often acquire startups as a tactic.
 They bring fresh ideas that diversify your corporate strategy.
-Their disruptive technologies, can be groomed and molded for your benefit.
+Their disruptive technologies can be groomed and molded for your benefit.
 As a bonus effect, competition is usually neutralized.

 Fun fact: The name “ele” means “hungry” in Chinese.

-The 260-million-user app and delivers 9 to 10 million orders a day.
+The 260-million-user app delivers 9 to 10 million orders a day.
 The strategic acquisition gave Alibaba an entry into the delivery and transportation industry.
 And with it, the potential to further expand innovations in this growing sector.

-Uber’s asian competitor Grab recently announced their strategic partnership with oBike.
+Uber’s Asian competitor Grab recently announced their strategic partnership with oBike.
 They’re combining networks and integrating the GrabPay functionality into the oBike app.
 This exemplary collaboration has improved the quality of both platforms while innovating transportation.

-Due to a joint venture between Alibaba and Auchan, the french grocery retailer can seamlessly enter the asian market.
+Due to a joint venture between Alibaba and Auchan, the french grocery retailer can seamlessly enter the Asian market.
 Auchan gains Alibaba’s strong distribution network, technological know-how, and understanding of the local market, With this kind of support they’ve easily forced their rival Carrefour out of the Chinese market.